Pennsylvania ARD Program Lawyers

 Should you seek ARD on a first time DUI charge?
 In most cases, Yes.
 However, just because you meet the eligibility requirements for the ARD program in a particular county does not mean that you should automatically seek ARD.
 A number of factors should be considered by both the you and your lawyer when determining whether to seek admission into an ARD program.
 Some of those factors include: (1) the strength of the Commonwealth’s case; (2) the weaknesses of your case; (3) the particular circumstances of your violation and DUI arrest; (4) the importance of avoiding jail; (5) your prior record; and (6) your personal circumstances and situation.
 The decision whether to seek admission into an ARD program is ultimately yours, and that decision should only be made after your lawyer has fully informedyou of the options available and the consequences of each.

 Can you be removed from ARD?
 Yes.
 The district attorney may file a motion with the court seeking to remove you from the ARD program if you violate a condition of ARD.
-Examples of rounds for removal include:
+Examples of grounds for removal include:

-1. A commission of another offense set forth in either the Crimes
+1. A commission of another criminal offense;

 2. Failure to make required restitution;